Housebuilder Taylor Wimpey to increase cash payout next year

-LONDON, July 30 British house builder Taylor Wimpey said on Wednesday it would return more money to shareholders after it built up its land bank in the first half and was boosted by strong demand in the property market.
+LONDON British house builder Taylor Wimpey (TW.L) said on Wednesday it would return more money to shareholders after it built up its land bank in the first half and was boosted by strong demand in the property market.

 The group, which pre-announced its results earlier this month, posted a 64 percent jump in adjusted pretax profit to 178.4 million pounds for the six months to June 29, and said it would increase its payout to shareholders by 50 million pounds to 250 million pounds in 2015.